oman Wearing Red and Brown Mesh Dress Shirt Sits on White Flower Field

 What Is Mindfulness?

 The general definition of mindfulness is being in the here and now.
-It’s about immersing ourselves in the present moment and fully sitting with our thoughts, feelings, and physical surroundings.
-Continuously practicing mindfulness will help regulate and manage stresses, anxieties, and issues that are present in our lives.
+It means immersing ourselves in the present moment and fully sitting with our thoughts, feelings, and physical surroundings.
+Practicing mindfulness also means noticing your thoughts and feelings without judgment, and instead with openness and curiosity.
+Continuously practicing mindfulness will help regulate and manage the stresses, anxieties, and issues that are present in our lives.
 Overall, this practice will enhance awareness and increase our gratitude for things in life we tend to overlook.
+It will also help you stay grounded and less reactive.

 Daily Mindfulness Activities